 So here I sit in the coffee shop with something between the nervous-nervous and the excited-nervous brewing in the special nervous spot of my belly, and I can’t hit publish out of fear of having to run immediately to the bathroom.
-And it’s one of those single toilet situations, which is great for privacy, but horrible when you really have to go and rush to the door just to find it locked, or worse, you do your business in private, while imaging the giant line forming outside in the public, knowing that every single person in the line is about to know what you just did, and there is no other stall person to blame it on.
+And it’s one of those single toilet situations, which is great for privacy, but horrible when you really have to go and rush to the door just to find it locked, or worse, you do your business in private, all the while imaging the giant line forming outside in the public, knowing that every single person in the line is about to know what you just did, and there is no other stall person to blame it on.

-I know there is a certain level of anonymity on the internet, but that’s the part that scares the crap out of me.
-People are mean and the internet makes it possible to be so much more mean without worrying about having to face the person you are not-so-secretly directing your anger toward, pretty much ever.
+I know there is a certain level of anonymity on the internet, but that’s the part that scares me.
+People are mean.
+And the internet makes it possible to be so much more mean without worrying about having to face the person you are not-so-secretly directing your anger toward, pretty much ever.
 It opens up a confidence most people didn’t know they had, which sometimes in turn opens up the inner nasty they’ve been waiting to unleash.
 I think some people’s guilty pleasure must be ripping people apart in the virtual world.
 Not that I am terrified of being ripped apart (though the people who might take pleasure in that do terrify me); it’s more of a generic all-encompassing fear.
 I’m not afraid that people won’t read this, I am afraid that people will.

 So the other fork in the road was born from the collective droppings of my overstuffed mind.
 But it was not alive.
 Each day I clicked on my home page and the bold words Nothing Found screamed, “Hey YOU, this thing isn’t going to write itself.”
 And then days turned to weeks and weeks to months.
 I am positive that months could turn into years.
 I try to avoid nervous poo-creating activities as much as possible, but I do realize I have to start somewhere, even if my somewhere is as pointless at this.
 I don’t know if this will fix anything.
 I don’t even know what’s broken.
 But it’s worth a shot.